Five Ten Freerider - Women's Review

 Through testing, Stealth S1 rubber doesn't seem as durable as the harder, less sticky Vibram rubber.
 We could see visible scars from our pedals in the soles after just a few sessions.
 A small price to pay for a great grip.

 These classics are fairly basic, best suited for casual riders.
-In contrast, Ride Concepts made an excellent shoe that offers amazing grip and protection at the same price point and easily takes home our Best Buy award.
+However, other models we tested offer amazing grip and protection at the same price point.

-The Five Ten Freeriders have a lot of grip with their Stealth1 rubber, but the shallow tread on the bottom makes the grip pale in comparison to other Five Ten shoes.
-We also found these shoes to be very breathable, but that is where the positive feedback ends.
-There is nothing special about this shoe and we think Ride Concepts Livewire is a better option at this price point.
+The Five Ten Freerider has a lot of grip with their Stealth S1 rubber, but the shallow tread on the bottom makes the grip pale in comparison to other Five Ten shoes.
+We found these shoes to be very breathable, but that is where the positive feedback ends.
+There is nothing special about this shoe and we think there are better options at this price point.

 — Bo Outland